 If investments are made in years of losses, there is no entitlement to any tax benefit in the form of the tax-free allowance.

-Transitional profits (i.e. profits accruing on account of a switch between types of profit calculations) are included in the tax benefit.
+Transitional profits (i.e. profits accruing on account of a switch between types of profit calculations) are to be included in the tax benefit.

 No tax-free allowance can be deducted from capital gains (profits accruing when a business or partnership share is sold or the operation of the business is terminated).